leobenTaningco/leobenTaningco/README.md

 # hi i'm Leoben

-and i like dogs especially these guys, have some photos that change every 5 minutes
+and i like dogs—so have some random dog pics that change whenever my CRON feels like it

 |  |  |
 |--------|----------|